Chapter 18.15

 Section 150.0(w) is added to read as follows:

 4. Water heating system electric readiness.
-Any project that includes a major addition, major alteration, or combination alteration and addition that requires water heating system electric readiness shall meet Item A below:
+Any project that includes a major addition, major alteration, or combination alteration and addition that requires water heating system electric readiness shall meet the requirements of section 150.0 (n)1:

 Exception 1 to Section 150.0(w): The project is the result of a repair as defined by Title 24 Part 2 Section 202.